 Robin J. Steele, J.D., LL.M.
 Ms. Steele served as an advisor to Private Daré since its inception in 2015 and until the closing of the Cerulean/Private Daré stock purchase transaction, at which time she joined the board of directors of the combined company.
 Ms. Steele previously served as Senior Vice President, General Counsel and Secretary of InterMune, Inc., a publicly-traded biopharmaceutical company, from 2004 to 2014.
 From 1998 to 2003, Ms. Steele served as Vice President of Legal Affairs for Elan Pharmaceuticals, a publicly traded pharmaceutical company.
-Ms. Steele currently serves on the board of directors of Alveo Technologies Inc., a privately-held medical diagnostics company and GLAdiator Biosciences, a privately-held biopharmaceutical company.
+Ms. Steele currently serves on the board of directors of Alveo Technologies Inc., a privately-held medical diagnostics company, and Nacuity Pharmaceuticals, Inc, and GLAdiator Biosciences, both of which are privately-held biopharmaceutical companies.
 Ms. Steele previously served on the board of Alios Biopharma and Targanta Therapeutics, both of which were biotechnology companies focused on the research and development of therapeutic compounds prior to their respective acquisitions.
 Ms. Steele received a B.A. from the University of Colorado, a J.D. from the University of California, Hastings College of the Law, and an LL.M. in Taxation from New York University School of Law.
 Our Board believes that Ms. Steele is qualified to serve on our Board due to her expertise in legal matters, her prior experience as general counsel of a public company and her involvement with a number of private biotechnology companies.